-- 2. One or more meetings between the school (school administrator/designee, and/or school counselor and/or social worker), the student, the student's parent/guardian when appropriate to address the barriers to attendance.
+- 1. Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of the student. - 2.
+One or more meetings between the school (school administrator/designee, and/or school counselor and/or social worker), the student, the student's parent/guardian when appropriate to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan/attendance contract to reduce barriers identified to improve regular attendance.
-The plan/contract shall consider, but not limited to: - Illness related to physical or behavioral health of the child. - Educational counseling - Educational evaluation - Referral to community agencies for economic services - · Family or individual counseling - Assisting the family in working with other community services. - 3.
+The plan/contract shall consider, but not limited to: - Illness related to physical or behavioral health of the child - Educational counseling - Educational evaluation - Referral to community agencies for economic services - Family or individual counseling - Assisting the family in working with other community services. - 3.
 If the parent/guardian refuses to participate or attend such a meeting the principal shall place documentation of such refusal in the student's attendance records. - 4.
 Reporting Excessive Absenteeism to the County Attorney-The School may report to the county attorney of the county in which the person resides when the school efforts to address excessive absences, the collaborative plan/contract to reduce barriers identified to improve regular attendance have not been successful, and the student has accumulated more than twenty (20) absences per year.
-The school will notify the student's family in writing prior to referring the child to the county attorney. - 5.
-At five (5) or more absences during any Term a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits per School Board Policy.
-This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student parents, in addition to any of the aforementioned interventions. - Absences related to school activities, suspensions, court appearances, medical documented appointments/absences, bad roads and funerals are excluded from a student's absence total when considering revoking class credits. - At the end of the term, students that have exceeded five (5) or more absences during the term will be sent a letter regarding the revocation of academic credits and procedures to request an attendance hearing and present evidence to support their contention that the individual situation deserves special consideration.
-Failure to comply within five (5) days will result in the student being denied credit in designated classes. - The faculty attendance committee determined by the principal will review the circumstances during the hearing and determine whether or not to grant credit.
+The school will notify the student's family in writing prior to referring the child to the county attorney.

+- 5. After three days of absence during a term, a warning letter will be sent which will detail the attendance policy and ask that parents notify the office of any discrepancies and provide any necessary absence documentation.
+When a student has exceeded 5 (Excused/Unexcused) absences during any Term a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits and possible need to setup an attendance hearing with the school administration at the end of the term.
+This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student parents, in addition to any of the aforementioned interventions. - •Absences related to school activities, suspensions, court appearances, medical documented appointments/absences, bad roads and funerals are excluded from a student's absence total when considering revoking class credits. - •At the end of the term, students that have exceeded five (5) or more Excused/Unexcused absences during the term will be sent a letter regarding the revocation of academic credits and procedures to request an attendance hearing and present evidence to support their contention that the individual situation deserves special consideration.
+Failure to comply within five (5) days will result in the student being denied credit in designated classes. - •The faculty attendance committee determined by the principal will review the circumstances during the hearing and determine whether or not to grant credit.
 Extraordinary or unusual circumstances, which may have caused a student to have an absence, may be presented to the committee, which upon showing or good cause may allow an administrative waiver from the strict application of this policy.
 The committee may consider such factors as: whether the reasons are contrary to the spirit of this policy; whether the student is failing in any class; whether the student has been a disruptive, undisciplined student, whether the student has repeatedly failed to comply with school rules and regulations; and /or whether similar factors deemed appropriate by the committee.
-After fourth term, the assistant principal/principal and counselors will make decisions in regards to excessive absences.
+After the fourth term, the assistant principal/principal and counselors will make decisions in regards to excessive absences.